TurnerMark/nixosnotes/minimalVM.md

 A note on the manual for GNU Parted states that cheap flash drives should be 4K block aligned, so we insert could insert a special partition to do this, and as we also need a boot partition I will attempt to combine forced alignment and boot partition at 32Mb - so we had crashes and gone back to standard partition.
+This VM is bootable with an ext4 filesystem, so a single partition is all that is needed.

 so using parted the script is
 ```